Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 1. **A forked copy of the bot code** on your GitHub account
 2. **Three trading bots** running on your Hyperliquid account:
-   - Daily bot (1 trade per day)
+   - Daily bot (checks once per day)
-   - Intraday bot (1 trade per hour)
+   - Intraday bot (checks once per hour)
-   - Aggressive bot (1 trade per 30 minutes)
+   - Aggressive bot (checks every 30 minutes)
 3. **Email alerts** to your inbox whenever a bot opens or closes a trade
 4. **Optional Telegram alerts** to your phone
 5. **A dashboard** showing positions and PnL (optional but recommended)
 6. **Complete control** over your own bot — you can pause, restart, change capital, anything

-You will own and control all of this.
-Josh and Brendan won't have access to your accounts, your money, or your trading data.
+You control your own accounts and credentials.
+Keep all private keys, passwords, seed phrases, and tokens private and store them only in services you trust.

 ---